 Speculative execution side-channel vulnerabilities such as Spectre reveal that conventional architecture designs lack security consideration.
-This paper proposes a software transparent defense mechanism, named as Conditional Speculation, against Spectre vulnerabilities found on traditional out-of-order microprocessors.
-It introduces the concept of security dependence to mark speculative memory instructions which could leak information with potential security risk.
+This article proposes a software transparent defense framework, named as Conditional Speculation, against Spectre vulnerabilities found on traditional out-of-order microprocessors.
+It introduces the concept of security dependence to mark speculative memory instructions which could leak information with potential security risks.
 More specifically, security-dependent instructions are detected and marked with suspect speculation flags in the Issue Queue.
 All the instructions can be speculatively issued for execution in accordance with the classic out-of-order pipeline.
-For those instructions with suspect speculation flags, they are considered as safe instructions if their speculative execution will not refill new cache lines.
+For those instructions with suspect speculation flags, they are considered as safe instructions if their speculative execution dose not refill new cache lines with unauthorized privilege data.
 Otherwise, they are considered as unsafe instructions and thus not allowed to execute speculatively.
-To reduce the performance impact from not executing unsafe instructions speculatively, we investigate two filtering mechanisms, Cache-hit based Hazard Filter and Trusted Page Buffer based Hazard Filter to filter out false security hazards.
-As for true security hazards, we fetch them from lower level caches or memory to a speculative buffer temporarily, and refill them after confirming that they are in correct execution path.
-The experimental results show that the hardware and performance overhead is minimal.
+To pursue a balance of performance and security, we investigate two filtering mechanisms, Cache-hit-based Hazard Filter and Trusted Page Buffer-based Hazard Filter to filter out false security hazards.
+As for true security hazards, we have two approaches to prevent them from changing cache states.
+One is to block all unsafe access, the other is to fetch them from lower-level caches or memory to a speculative buffer temporarily, and refill them after confirming that they are on the correct execution path.
+Our design philosophy is to speculatively execute safe instructions to maintain the performance benefits of out-of-order execution while delaying the cache updates for speculative execution of unsafe instructions for security consideration.
+We evaluate Conditional Speculation in terms of performance, security, and area.
+The experimental results show that the hardware overhead is marginal and the performance overhead is minimal.

 All Science Journal Classification (ASJC) codes

 - Computational Theory and Mathematics